rpivo/react-automation-profiler/README.md

 ## Setup

 To set up the React Profiler API and profile specific component trees, import `AutomationProfiler` from `react-automation-profiler`. `AutomationProfiler` can wrap any component that you want to profile.
 It needs only one prop: `id: string`.
+Try to make the `id` short and sweet, but readable.

 You can wrap your whole application in your index file: